Liberation Maiden

 is a shooter game developed by Grasshopper Manufacture and published by Level-5.
 It was originally included in the Guild01 compilation for the Nintendo 3DS in 2012, and later made available separately on Nintendo eShop.
 A stand-alone high definition version was also released for the iOS in 2013.

 Gameplay

 The player flies Kamui into the map and the Touch Screen is used to fire missiles or lasers at enemies.
-At the end of each stage exists a Spike which can be revealed by firing missiles or lasers around its location.
-They are considered bosses and its thick armor can be pierced using a special technique that requires rapidly drawing circles on the Touch Screen.
+At the end of each stage is a Spike boss which can be revealed by firing missiles or lasers around its location.
+The Spike's thick armor can be pierced using a special technique of rapidly drawing circles on the Touch Screen.

 Plot

 An invading country is stealing all of Japan's energy.
 The player controls Shoko (voiced by Kana Hanazawa), a high school girl who became President of New Japan after her father's assassination, as she enters the mecha Kamui to fight back.